AddDeqRelu

 The formula for calculating Deq is as follows:

-In the preceding formula, the value is divided by 2^17 and then multiplied by 2^17 to prevent overflow caused by multiplying x by DeqScale.
-DeqScale in the formula needs to be set by using SetDeqScale.
+In the formula above, dividing by 217 and then multiplying by 217 prevents overflow caused by multiplying x by DeqScale.
+DeqScale must be set via SetDeqScale.
 For details, see SetDeqScale.

 Prototype

-• Computation of the first n pieces of data of a tensor
+• Computation of the first n data elements of a tensor

 1